Internal Governance Procedure - 61.02.01

 The student services plan outlines the major directions in student development and enrollment services.
 The vice president of student services oversees a process to revise the formal student services plan every year.

 Each year, the planning council reviews or develops the mission, vision, values, and strategic goals for the college.
-The strategic plan moves the college as a whole in new or expanded directions.
+The strategic plan holistically moves the college in new or expanded directions.

 The technology unit develops its action plan for the upcoming year to meet the established technology goals.
 The plan is linked to the college’s strategic plan and is reviewed by the planning council, as appropriate, for alignment with the college’s strategic plan.